IBM/openapi-validator/README.md

 ## Validator Output
 The validator can produce output in either text or JSON format.
 The default is `text` output, and this can be controlled with the `-j`/`--json` command-line option or `outputFormat` configuration property.

+**NOTE** The text (i.e. "human readable") output is not a part of the tool's contract and may change in a minor or patch release.
+If you are building automation or scripts with this tool, use the JSON output, which is stable and subject to semantic versioning.

 ### Text
 Here is an example of text output: